-5. CONCLUSION
+4. CONCLUSION

 Firstly in this study we have built up a macroeconomic model which considers migration and unemployment.
 This paper investigates the impacts of sea level rise on socio-economy of developing countries.
 Although it has been built up in the context of Bangladesh, it is applicable for any developing countries.
 By introducing the indirect utility functions (9) and (10) and expected utility level (12), the model is applicable to the analysis of location choice between urban area and rural area.
-We also mentioned damage definition and finely we show the social net damage.
+We also mentioned the social inclusive utility in this model.
 Secondly we are now preparing for the application of this model in the case of Bangladesh, and developing the monetary measure for the damage and for the benefit of prevention project.
+The comparative statics will be shown in the conference.